google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/handling-messages.md

 });
 </pre>

-When we fill out the remaining properties for the new notifications we're also going to add two action buttons to the notification.
-One will open the application.
-The other will dismiss the notification without taking action.
-Neither of those actions is handled by the push event.
+When we fill out the remaining properties for the new notifications we'll also add two action buttons to the notification.
+One opens the application; the other dismisses the notification without taking action.
+Neither of these actions is handled by the push event.
 We'll look at that in the next section.
 Finally, show the notification (line 26).

 <pre class="prettyprint">